Emergency Medicine Electives and Selectives

 Objectives:

-- Describe the various options available for prehospital medical care in terms of training, capabilities and transportation methods
+- Describe the various options available for prehospital medical care in terms of training, capabilities, and transportation methods

-- Discuss indications for various levels of prehospital care, including helicopter critical care
+- Discuss indications for various levels of prehospital care, including helicopter critical care.

-- Understand medicolegal implications of prehospital care
+- Understand medicolegal implications of prehospital care.

-- Describe limitations of prehospital care
+- Describe limitations of prehospital care.

-- Observe call taking and dispatching of 911 EMS response vehicles and system management
+- Observe call taking and dispatching of 911 EMS response vehicles and system management.

-- Observe prehospital clinicians during observational shifts
+- Observe prehospital providers during observational shifts.

 Elective Curriculum/Schedule: (Based on a 2 week time slot)